 A Chinese man (Liu) marries a Japanese woman through an arranged marriage and manages to insult all of her Japanese martial arts family by issuing a challenge to her that is misinterpreted ...
 See full summary »

 Philip Kwok (Lizard venom) plays a repentant killer who vows to destroy the masked gang of which he was a member.
 A young fighter and his martial arts brothers (incl Chiang Sheng, venom ...
 See full summary »

-A dying teacher instructs his final student to check on the activities of five former pupils, each of whom he taught a unique and special style of kung-fu to: The Centipede, Snake, Scorpion, Lizard, and Toad (hence the title).
-His final student, who knows a little of each style must team up with one of the other good students to destroy the evil ones if there are any.
-Greed and treachery ensue as the student discovers that some of the students are indeed evil.
-But which one can he trust enough to team up with?Written by
+A dying teacher instructs his final student to check on the activities of five former pupils, each of whom he taught a unique and special style of kung-fu: Centipede, Snake, Scorpion, Lizard, and Toad (hence the title).
+His final student, who knows a little of each style, must team up with one of the other good students to destroy the evil ones, if there are any.
+Greed and treachery ensue as the student discovers that some of the students are indeed evil, but which one can he trust enough to team up with?Written by

 Ken McCary <firstname.lastname@example.org>

 Ranked #11 in Entertainment Weekly's "Top 50 Cult Films of All-Time."
 See more »

 Near the end where Lizard, Scorpion, Snake, Centipede and the last pupil confront one another at Snake's home, Lizard addresses Centipede as "Number 5."
 The Centipede was actually "Number 1" and was referred to as such throughout the rest of the movie.
 The Toad was "Number 5" and was referred to as such throughout the rest of the movie.
 This is undoubtedly an error in the English dubbing, not in the original Chinese dialogue.
 See more »